andresteingress/andresteingress.github.io/_posts/2014-07-22-spock-junit-rules.md

 class AttachmentServiceSpec extends Specification {

     @Rule
-    TemporaryFolder temporaryFolder = new TemporaryFolder()
+    TemporaryFolder temporaryFolder // see Peter's comment below :-) = new TemporaryFolder()

     def "load the persistent file for a given attachment"() {
         setup: